Afirestriker/react-concepts-in-action/ReactJS-Tutorial/README.md

     * If is a good idea to ensure that all the children components are also pure to avoid undexpected behaviour.
     * When using PureComponent.
 Never mutate the state.
 Always return a new object that reflects the new state.

+* Lesson 27 - Memo
+  * File - **ParentComp.js**, **MemoComp.js**
+  * PureComponent though only works with the class based components.
+  * To achieve the same in the functional component.
+The `React.Memo` is used.
+  * What PureComponent do to the class based components.
+Memo do to the functional components.

 <br/>